fermendezmx/Codility/README.md

-# Codility.Training
+# Codility: Training
-My solution to the problems presented in Codility
+Personal solution to the problems presented in Codility